Poilikis/MIllionDollarPavements-Calculator/README.md

 2/1/22
 - Fixed A Bug Relating To Triangular Prisims causing output to not load
-- lost looker entity :(
+- Lost Looker Entity :(

 2/1/22
 - Triangular Prisims!
 Can be found where the rectangular prisim calculations are
-- Looker Entity Went fishing
+- Looker Entity Went Fishing

 2/1/22
 - Changed text around so description for the cylinder calculations is more clear